-Audience segmentation in healthcare is no longer just about patient population.
-Now it can be about location, location, location.
+With location-based marketing in healthcare, audience segmentation is no longer just about patient population.
+Now, it can be about location, location, location.

 You probably already know how to target personalized ads to specific patient populations based on demographics—now it’s time to apply that to location.
 Imagine a patient sitting in a competing hospital’s emergency department lobby with a knee injury, waiting hours to be seen, killing time on his smartphone as he waits.
 What if you could feed that patient an advertisement about your facility’s short ER wait times or your urgent care facility’s capabilities?
 This scenario is a possibility in today’s high-tech world, thanks to built-in GPS navigation found on most smart devices.

-Location-based data from smartphones allow marketers to find patient prospects in real time.
-The data comes from applications that smartphone users have given permission to capture location.
-While not every smartphone user will elect to allow location tracking, they are more likely to provide access to their location if there is some kind of incentive for them, according to one study.
+Location-based marketing in healthcare allows marketers to find patient prospects in real time.
+The data comes from applications that mobile users have given permission to capture location.
+While not everyone who uses mobile devices will elect to allow location tracking, they are more likely to provide access to their location if there is some kind of incentive for them, according to one study.

 Two of the most useful geotargeting methods available to healthcare marketers are geofencing and geoconquesting.